abhinavbhardwaj0/CarbonTrading/README.md

 Within the folder, run the following command:

-python app.py
+_python app.py_

 Copy the outputted URL into web browser of preference.
 The tool will be displayed.

-Users are given autonomy in selecting allowance decay rates (upwards of 30%) for a given sector within a selected country to visualize emissions.
+Users are given autonomy in selecting allowance decay rates (up to 30%) for a given sector within a selected country to visualize emissions.

 ## Abstract: